mrosasraya/CFA_branch/README.md

 # Identification and Construction of Country Fire Authority (CFA) Branches for Effective Bushfire Management
 ## Table of Content

+The files required for the completion of this projects are too large to be included in this repository, nevertheless the sources are listed and referenced throughout the document.

 1. [Description](#desc)

 2. [Proposal](#main)